Decision for a Child to Become a Cared For Child

 SCOPE OF THIS CHAPTER

-This procedure applies to all decisions to Look After children.
+This procedure applies to all decisions for children to become cared for children.

 It should be read in conjunction with the Care and Supervision Proceedings and the Public Law Outline Procedure.